firefoxxy8/BootstrapX/README.md

 Also, if you'd like you can see the full HTML files and assets used in the [Components](https://github.com/MaxShalom/BootstrapX/tree/master/Components) folder.
 All the code snippets used in the website can be foung in the [Github Gist](https://gist.github.com/MaxShalom/e57726dff969dab9eb866f5f179f9518).

+See the project on Product Hunt and comment what you think! [https://www.producthunt.com/posts/bootstrapx](https://www.producthunt.com/posts/bootstrapx)

+##### Enjoy!